DNA damage-inducible transcript 3: Role in fatty liver and hyperinsulinemia

 Chop gene deletion has been demonstrated protective against diet induced metabolic syndromes in mice.
-Mice with germline Chop gene knockout have better glycemic control despite of unchanged obesity.
+Mice with germline Chop gene knockout have better glycemic control despite unchanged obesity.
 A plausible explanation for the observed dissociation between obesity and insulin resistance is that CHOP promotes insulin hypersecretion from pancreatic β cells.

-Furthermore, Chop depletion by a GLP1-ASO delievery system was shown to have therapeutic effects of insulin reduction and fatty liver correction, in preclinical mouse models.
+Furthermore, Chop depletion by a GLP1-ASO delivery system was shown to have therapeutic effects of insulin reduction and fatty liver correction, in preclinical mouse models.